 3 .
 Don’t Clear Your Throat

 Some teachers clear their throats to gather attention…don’t!
-Did you know that throat-clearing actually causes scar tissue on the vocal cords?
+Did you know that throat-clearing causes scar tissue on the vocal cords?
 Ultimately, this will lead to voice problems and potentially permanent damage.

 4 .
 Notice the Warning Signs

 One of the main things you will notice is that you feel strained to speak over any noise.
-Another issue that teachers notice is that their voices begin to sound scratchy.
+Another issue that teachers see is that their voices begin to sound scratchy.
 If you have been talking all day and notice these issues, take a break immediately and regroup to something different.

 5 .
 Use a Personal Voice Amplification Device